UofUEpiBio/PHS-7045-egga/README.md

     > which was developed by stakeholders, with the technical assistance
     > of professional modelers, to facilitate stakeholder involvement in
     > modeling issues related to the development of an …

-7.  **Predictors of evacuation behavior: dataset on respondents’ route choice and web interaction.**

-    Snopková D, Tancoš M, Herman L, Juřík V.

-    Sci Data.
-2025 Jan 20;12(1):116. doi: 10.1038/s41597-025-04440-y.

-    > Empirical data on human evacuation behavior are invaluable for
-    > adjusting and training computational algorithms that simulate
-    > evacuation processes, including agent-based modeling.
-We provide a
-    > dataset on human decision-making during evacuations from virtual
-    > bu …

-8.  **Effects of improved partner notification on the transmission of HIV and N. gonorrhoea among men who have sex with men: a modelling study.**

-    Reitsema M, Wallinga J, van Benthem BHB, Op de Coul ELM, Van Sighem A, Schim van der Loeff M, Xiridou M.

-    Sex Transm Infect.
-2025 Jan 20:sextrans-2023-055772. doi:
-    10.1136/sextrans-2023-055772.
-Online ahead of print.

-    > We investigated the effects of improving PN on the transmission of
-    > HIV and Neisseria gonorrhoeae (NG) among MSM in the Netherlands.
-    > Methods We developed an agent-based model that describes the
-    > transmission of HIV and NG among MSM.
-In the baseline scenario, 14
-    > …

-9.  **Fibrotic extracellular matrix preferentially induces a partial Epithelial-Mesenchymal Transition phenotype in a 3-D agent based model of fibrosis.**

-    Kim KP, Lemmon CA.

-    Math Biosci.
-2025 Jan 18:109375. doi: 10.1016/j.mbs.2025.109375.
-    Online ahead of print.

-    > As such, we sought to develop a 3-D computational model of
-    > epithelial spheroids that captured both EMT signaling dynamics and
-    > TGF-beta1-FN tethering dynamics.
-We have incorporated the
-    > bi-stable EMT switch model developed by Tian et al. (2013) into a
-    > 3-D multicellula …

-10. **Evolutionary analysis of a coupled epidemic-voluntary vaccination behavior model with immunity waning on complex networks.**

-    Meng X, Fan Y, Qiao Y, Lin J, Cai Z, Si S.

-    Risk Anal.
-2025 Jan 18. doi: 10.1111/risa.17699.
-Online ahead of print.

-    > The evolutionary model of voluntary vaccination strategy is
-    > integrated into the SIRSV model to characterize the impact of
-    > vaccination behavior on the infectious disease transmission. …The
-    > results indicate that the thresholds obtained from the agent-based
-    > …

 ## Code of Conduct